Medications, exercise help patient stem the tide on pulmonary arterial hypertension

 Burant learned in 2013 that her symptoms weren’t the result of her weight or a lack of exercise, or as she once thought, the stress of working night shifts in intensive care for 11 years.
 The culprit was pulmonary arterial hypertension (PAH), a dangerous form of high blood pressure that creates stress on the arteries feeding blood to the lungs and the right side of the heart.
 There is no cure, and over time, PAH can lead to right-side heart failure.

-A decade later, Burant is successfully managing the PAH that she initially feared was a death sentence.
-She credits her primary and pulmonary care specialists and the pulmonary rehabilitation team at UCH for recognizing, diagnosing and treating her symptoms and setting her on the path to living and maintaining a healthier life.
-She even credits her disease for helping her to see life from a new perspective.
+That’s tough news for anyone to absorb.
+But Burant fought back, and today she is successfully managing the PAH that she initially feared was a death sentence.
+She credits her primary and pulmonary care specialists and the pulmonary rehabilitation team for recognizing, diagnosing and treating her symptoms and setting her on the path to living and maintaining a healthier lifestyle that includes regular high-intensity interval training and weightlifting.

 Confronting pulmonary arterial hypertension